sodadata/docs/soda-library/how-library-works.md

 - run a scan for data quality against your data

-To connect to a data source such as Snowflake, Amazon Athena, or GCP Big Query, you use a `configuration.yml` file which stores access details for your data source and connection details for your Soda Cloud account.
+To connect to a data source such as Snowflake, Amazon Athena, or GCP BigQuery, you use a `configuration.yml` file which stores access details for your data source and connection details for your Soda Cloud account.
 (Except for connections to Spark DataFrames which do not use a configuration YAML file.)
 Refer to [Configure Soda]({% link soda-library/install.md %}#configure-soda) for details and links to data source-specific connection configurations.

 #### Configuration YAML example
 {% include code-header.html %}